-2.2.1 The current timescales for the project are based on an expected site mobilisation and start date of the 01 March 2025 and main works are proposed to start on the 15 March 2025.
-The project completion date is expected to be 7 November 2026.
+2.2.1 The current timescales for the project are based on an expected site mobilisation and start date of the 01 June 2026.
+The project completion date is expected to be January 2028.

 2.3 Vehicle Classification

 2.3.1 A number of vehicle types are expected be used during the course of construction, as outlined in Table 2.1.